YurielXiao/YurielXiao/README.md

 - 👋 Hi, I’m @YurielXiao
+- 👋 Hi, I’m @YuXIAO
-- 👀 I’m interested in Alzheimer's disease progression prediction using neuroimaging data and machine/deep learning
+- 👀 I’m interested in neuroimaging analysis, deep learning, machine learning
-- 🌱 I’m currently learning deep learning and neuroimage
+- 🌱 I’m currently learning graph convolutional network
-- 💞️ I’m looking to collaborate on deep learning and neuroscience
+- 💞️ I’m looking to collaborate on neuroscience & AI
-- 📫 How to reach me: yuriel.xiaoyu@gmail.com
+- 📫 How to reach me yuriel.xiaoyu@gmail.com

 <!---
 YurielXiao/YurielXiao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.